surifirstpin/biplus_documentation/docs/GlobalParameters.md

 <center><h1>Global Parameter</h1></center>

-It is a flat file data in JSON format which can be used to manipulate, control and set predefined values. acuBiBiPlus allows you to provide additional key values to manipulate the data in calculations column,control data etc.
+It is a flat file data in JSON format which can be used to manipulate, control and set predefined values.
+BiPlus allows you to provide additional key values to manipulate the data in calculations column,control data etc.
  **It can be used in the following ways:**

 - Control data access based on login.